kumahq/kuma-website/docs/docs/1.2.3/policies/traffic-metrics.md

 ```
 :::
 ::: tab "Universal"
-Use Discovery Service of [your choice](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).
+Use the Discovery Service of [your choice](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).
 In the future Kuma will help to expose metrics in more native way.
 :::
 ::::

-Remember that in order to consume paths protected by mTLS, you need Traffic Permission that lets Prometheus consume applications.
+To consume paths protected by mTLS, you need Traffic Permission that lets Prometheus consume applications.

 ## Grafana Dashboards

-Kuma ships with 4 default dashboards that are available to import from [Grafana Labs repository](https://grafana.com/orgs/konghq).
+Kuma ships with four default dashboards that are available to import from [the Grafana Labs repository](https://grafana.com/orgs/konghq).

 ### Kuma Dataplane